 Guidance for Local Officials

-The Civil Rights Division offers extensive guidance to local election officials on how to
+The Civil Rights Division offers guidance to local election officials on how to

 Provisions of the Voting Rights Act Regarding Language Minority Groups."
 28 C.F.R.
 Part 55.